Why Are We So Obsessed With Looking Like Dolls?

 Pat McGrath’s Glass Skin Makeup

-We spoke with Dame Pat McGrath herself, who shared her thoughts on the trend, “Its hyper-feminine beauty is elevated to an art form,” she explains, “I’ve explored this world extensively, including with the ethereal, glass-like complexions at Maison Margiela’s Artisanal couture show and the recent hyper-polished, doll-like glamour of Sabrina Carpenter, on Vogue‘s March 2025 cover.
-Whether on the runway or the red carpet, this trend is all about celebrating beauty that is both delicate and daring.”
+We spoke with Dame Pat McGrath herself, who shared her thoughts on the trend, agreeing that dollcore is a fusion of fantasy and reality.
+“It’s hyper-feminine beauty is elevated to an art form,” she explains.
+“Whether on the runway or the red carpet, this trend is all about celebrating beauty that is both delicate and daring.”

 Racer Worldwide’s “Doll Core” Collection

 Racer Worldwide’s “Doll Core” capsule brought digital dolls to life, reflecting a broader shift toward AI-generated beauty and the blurring of human and digital aesthetics.
 The models photographed in the campaign were coated in reflective gold, metallic and iridescent finishes from head to toe, looking less like people and more like mannequins or 3D-rendered avatars.
-On top of pieces printed with the words “Doll” and “Doll Core,” the collection played with the idea of what this era’s modern-day doll would look like, perhaps something almost synthetic: polished, uncanny and eerily flawless.
+On top of pieces printed with the words “Dolls” and “Doll Core,” the collection played with the idea of what this era’s modern-day doll would look like, perhaps something almost synthetic: polished, uncanny and eerily flawless.

 Gabe Gordon FW25